GeniusVentures/SuperGenius/Readme.md

     cmake --build . --config Release
 ```

-if you are going to build and test , then use following commands
+if you are going to build and test, then use following commands

 ```bash
     cmake ../build/Windows -G "Visual Studio 16 2019" -A x64 -DTESTING=ON -DCMAKE_BUILD_TYPE=Release -DTHIRDPARTY_DIR=[ABSOLUTE_PATH_TO_THIRDPARTY_BUILD_RELEASE]